"Very Important" But Waiting For Results: Pinarayi Vijayan On KCR Meet

 Mr Rao, who is in the state for two days, is launching another initiative to have a non-Congress-non-BJP front that can take power in the centre after the elections, with a Prime Minister from south India.
 This was his first meeting to discuss the issue with the Left leader.

 "It was a very important meeting.
 He discussed the national political scenario," Mr Vijayan said after the meeting.
-"Neither the BJP nor Congress will get absolute majority in this year's national elections, so it is the regional players who will play a crucial role," reasoned the Chief Minister, who is heading the Left-led government in the state.
+"According to KCR, neither the BJP nor Congress will get absolute majority in this year's national elections.
+So it is the regional players who will play a crucial role," reasoned the Chief Minister, who is heading the Left-led government in the state.

 Sources said the two leaders had discussed the idea of a federal front on the lines of the "1996-formula" - the coalition government of the United Front that governed the country after the Congress lost the 1996 election.
 The UF government, however, had the outside support of the Congress.